Director - project manager - forest school leader (she/her)

 I completed my Level 3 Forest School and Beach Teach training through Dorset Forest School.
 I’m enhanced DBS checked and hold forest school first aid and designated safeguarding lead certificates.

-Director - forest school leader - inclusion lead (she/her)
+Director - forest school leader - wellbeing lead (she/her)

 I am passionate about the environment, and I have a professional background in climate change.
 These things matter more and more to children these days and I value being able to help them on their journey of discovery and understanding about protecting nature.
 I am woodworker and am very practical in nature and can turn my hand to most things.